Skip to main content

 Benefits:

-2. Exhaustive handling: When-expression forces you to handle both cases
+2. Exhaustive handlingwhen expressions force you to handle both cases

-3. No invalid states: If you have a Configuration, it's guaranteed valid
+3. No invalid states — If you have a Configuration, it's already been validated

 How Konditional Applies This